marnusw/react-css-transition-replace/UPGRADE_GUIDE.md

 you need to use a custom className (useful for `css-modules`).

 The leaving component will receive `isLeaving={true}` prop during it's leaving transition.
-You can use it in your child components to prevent their rerendering during that period, for example.
+You can use it in your child components to prevent their re-rendering during that period, for example.

 ## 1.0.x -> 1.1.0